soschlegel/abap.livecoding/README.md

 ## Create a Custom Entity

 First, we have to create a so called CDS Custom Entity.
-This is this coolest way, to combine CDS and classical ABAP.
+This is the coolest way, to combine CDS and classical ABAP.
 In the step before, the wizard created an abstract entity for us, where we find the complete definition of the product entity.
 We only need a subset of the fields.

 ```abap